danbev/learning-ai/fundamentals/llama.cpp/README.md

 main: error: unable to load model
 make: *** [Makefile:116: finetune-predict-lora] Error 1
 ```
-TODO: Take a closer look at the reason for this error and see if it is possible
+So the final layer of the lora process is f32 but it needs to be of type f16.
+We
-to run lora layers on the GPU as well.
+need to convert this in some way if we want to be able to use the GPU.